#BoneMatters online information events

 #backpain #osteoporosis #exercise #physiotherapist #rheumatology #bonestrength #fractures

 In this next Bone Matters session, Dr. Stephen Tuck explains how men are affected by osteoporosis and fractures.
-We also hear a personal story from Nick Vine to help raise awareness of the impact on men.
+We also hear a personal story from Nic Vine to help raise awareness of the impact on men.
 For more information: Check you risk, Support in your area

 Prof Stuart Ralston discusses the role of family history and genetics in increasing the risk of osteoporosis and fractures.